itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Hallucinations is one of the main problems in the :network:`Discrete Hopfield Network <DiscreteHopfieldNetwork>`.
 Sometimes network output can be something that we didn't teach it.

-To understand this phenomenon we must first of all define the Hopfield energy function.
+To understand this phenomenon we should first of all define the Hopfield energy function.

 .. math::